ckaotik/Broker_Garbage/readme.txt

 Navigate your way through the menu and add any category you like simply by clicking on it.
 To remove a category simply do as you would with any other item on your list: Select it and then hit the corresponding 'minus' icon.

 Why these categories are only in English?
-There's a simple answer to that: Because I do not want to localize the complete LPT.
+There's a simple answer to that: Because that's what LPT does and I do not want to localize the complete LPT.
 Sorry for that, but it's kind of not my job to do that ;)

 7. How to adjust the LDB display text
 -----------------
 In 3.3v15 I added the possibility to adjust the LDB display text to your liking.
-To do so, simply type "/garbage format formatstring" where formatstring is your desired output format (withouth quotation marks).
+To do so, simply change the text on the Basic Options panel or type "/garbage format 'formatstring'" where formatstring is your desired output format (withouth quotation marks).
 The LDB display format supports several parameters:

 	%1$s		item link
 	%2$d		item count